gaborbernat/bernat-tech/content/posts/type-hints/index.md

         return cls()
 ```

-If you did not manage yet consider what will happen if you write the following script:
+If you did not manage yet, consider what will happen if you write the following script:

 ```python
 from typing import List, Type